 So what am I?

-I am a man who can stand up and say that I believe a woman has a right to her own body, a right to choose when she is ready to have a child, and a right to medically safe, legal access to abortion, regardless of the reason.
+I am a man who can stand up and say that I believe a woman has a right to her own body, a right to choose when they are ready to have a child, and a right to medically safe, legal access to abortion, regardless of the reason.

-Stop the religious and patriarchal oppression of women’s rights.
+Stop the religious and patriarchal oppression of women’s rights and reproductive rights.

 We’ve come too far for this to remain an issue.